mlrun/mlrun/docs/projects/create-load-import-project.md

 ## Working with Git

-You can update the code using the standard Git process (commit, push, ..).
+You can update the code using the standard Git process (commit, push).
 If you update/edit the project object you need to run `project.save()`, which updates the `project.yaml` file in your context directory, followed by pushing your updates.

 You can use the standard `git` cli to `pull`, `commit`, `push`, etc. MLRun project syncs with the local git state.